twhume/numbo/README.md

 - tried with both the seek-facsimile when pumping and a random one
 - (2020.08.23-20.28.34) little difference, avg solutions=2.5, avg time=1124, %solved=61, % blank=9
 - will we just randomly find answers by spending a long time? did 100 runs to 25k iterations each on 31 , (3 5 24 3 14) - no answers anywhere.
 SO WE NEED NEW CODELETS yay
+- OK, made it so rand-block can use sub-blocks
+- (2020.09.08-13.07.57) Did a full test.
+A bit better, avg solutions=3.1, time=989, %age solved=64%, % blank = 19% (TAGGED to v1.06)

+v 1.06
+- Noticed we are allowing some poor solutions (9 7 2 25 18 --> 9 * 9)
+- When we create a block, we immediately test whether it's the target...

+What I'm noticing now: Numbo gets fixated on a possible, reasonable path and doesn't try others e.g. when trying to get to 31, 3 * 14 = 42 comes up again and again.
+Just 11 different!
+But we can't make 11.

+Solution: introduce a memory:
+1. Whenever you dismantle, add the block you're dismantling to memory (count=1) or up its count
+2. Before creating a block, if it exists in memory.
+If it does, it has a count% (capped at 95) chance of being silently dropped.

 ## Next

+We currently don't solve 31 3 5 24 3 14
+5 * 3 * 3 = 45
+45 - 14 = 31

+Chain of thought
+31 is nearly 30, 3 * 5 = half of thirty so try that
+3 * 5 = 15
+so we have 15,24,3,14 to make 31
+15 is less than half of 31 and there's no immediate secondary target, so don't make one

+15 * 3 = 45
+so we have 45, 24, 14 to make 31
+secondary target = 14 which we have!

+seek-facsimile should include not just bricks, but blocks, as inputs e.g. once we have 3 * 5 = 15
+seek-facsimile 3 * 10 = 30
+could get to (3 * 5) * 5 = 45

+Specific changes:
+- seek-facsimile to consider blocks as well as bricks -- It should be doing this already (via cy/closest-node) but the subsequent check of brick-free? may kill these opportunities.

+## Next 2

 We need to consider bricks as starting points to calculations, not just blocks, to cover the 9 * (7 + 2) = 81 case If seek-facsimile gets a brick 9, it should make a block 9 * 9, with that second 9 being a secondary target.
 This should stimulate a 7+2 to occur.